marwenmema/exo-news-list-templates/docs/index.md

 * **Template variations** I tried to provide what I felt might be useful variations on the same templates.
 The goal is to facilitate accomodating client preferences without having to mess with CSS mods.
 For example: an article list with images, and the same without images.
 The former for clients who have a more image-focused design approach, and the latter for those with a more info/text-focused minimalistic approach.
 (From experience I know both preferences exist in the real world, hence the attempt to accomodate them both.)

-Features that are lacking and that I will add if people really need them and tell me that they want them:
+Features that are lacking (because I considered them as "nice to have" requirements versus the above which I considered as "must have").
+I'll add them if people tell me they're really needed:

-* **Accessibility**: i.e. Ensuring a good accessibility score.
-(I didn't bother since the platform is not accessibility-compliant yet.)
+* **Accessibility**: i.e. ensuring a good accessibility score.
+(I didn't bother since the platform itself is not accessibility-compliant yet.
+But I will if it does.)
 * **Loading skeleton effects**: I've implemented it successfully in one of the templates and plan to generalize it when time permits and if people are interested.
 * **Placeholder when no articles are available yet**: Right now nothing is shown when no articles are available (done on purpose).
 Let me know if you want this and for what templates.

 ## Video demo:

 I introduce the templates in this video:

 ## Naming convention:

 The names of templates are structured as follows:
 [Template **type**] + [a number representing **a template** under that type] + [a letter representing **a variation** on the same template]